adriagm13/pysftp/README.rst

-TO SEE ORIGINAL REPOSITORY PLEASE VISIT: https://bitbucket.org/dundeemt/pysftp THIS REPOSITORY IS A FORK TO AVOID CONFLICT WITH PARAMIKO LIBRARY
+TO SEE ORIGINAL REPOSITORY PLEASE VISIT: https://bitbucket.org/dundeemt/pysftp THIS REPOSITORY IS A FORK TO AVOID CONFLICT WITH PARAMIKO LIBRARY PROBABLY YOU WANT sftpretty TO FULL UPDATE THE LIBRARY: https://github.com/byteskeptical/sftpretty

 pysftp
 ======